SVG to PNG Converter — Free Online

 Quality tips for SVG → PNG

 When converting SVG to PNG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If PNG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For SVG to PNG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Set the export dimensions to the largest size you'll ever display the logo at, since the PNG is locked to those pixels and enlarging it later reintroduces the blur you converted away from.
+Exporting at 2x or 3x your target size keeps it crisp on high-DPI screens.

 Troubleshooting